-The Big Lunch, funded by the National Lottery, is the UK's annual celebration for neighbours.
+The Big Lunch is the UK's annual celebration for neighbours, an idea from the Eden Project, made possible by the National Lottery.
 It started back in 2009, and takes place each year in June.
 It's a day where neighbours and members of communities can stop what they're doing and come together for the simple act of sharing a meal.
 Events can be big or small, inside or outside, casual or filled with all sorts of games, activities and excitement.
 The main thing is that people share good food, good company and good fun.
 See the handy links on our Big Lunch home page for help planning yours, and be sure to sign up for a free Big Lunch pack.

 When is The Big Lunch?

 The Big Lunch takes place annually on the first Sunday in June.
 The date for The Big Lunch 2018 is Sunday 3 June.
 Request your free Big Lunch pack with everything you need to get started.

 The official date for The Big Lunch doesn’t suit, can we still take part?

 The Big Lunch is about neighbours and communities across the UK coming together to share food, friendship and fun.
 It's 'Big' because the majority of these moments happen on the same day, as part of a national celebration.
 However, the most important thing about having a Big Lunch is bringing people together, so if the date doesn't suit you or your community, we absolutely encourage you to hold your Lunch on a different date.

 Many people organise regular Big Lunches with their neighbours throughout the year, and also at different times of the day.
 The Lunar Lunch is a great way to bring your community together after nightfall if a day time get-together doesn't work for you or your neighbours.

 What is The Big Lunch's link with the Eden Project?